farsightsec/nmsg-dnstap/README.md

 # NMSG Dnstap Tool

-`nmsg-dnstap` takes Frame Streams data as input and sends it in nmsg format to ZeroMQ endpoints.
+`nmsg-dnstap` takes Frame Streams data as input and sends it in nmsg format to ZeroMQ or UDP endpoints.
 The data is not filtered.

 ## Building